Kristen Stewart Has A Personal Instagram Account Which Fans Do Not Know About

 “I used to be fearful.
 I used to feel violated.
 But that was a defense mechanism; I think I’ve grown out of it now.”

-However, she did reveal after some time that soon after the release of Twilight and when the media got the wind of her alleged relationship with Robert Pattinson, she realized that her private life was always under the radar of media and paparazzi.
+However, she did reveal after some time that soon after the release of Twilight and when the media got wind of her alleged relationship with Robert Pattinson, she realized that her private life was always under the radar of media and paparazzi.

 “If it didn’t seem like a relevant topic […] like something that needed help.
 I would have kept my life private forever.
 But then I can’t walk outside holding somebody’s hand, as I’m followed everywhere.”